DefenderOfBasic/notebook/source/content/Reviews/Smugbug.md

 - Ideally we find something "spicy", something we genuinely truly disagree on (we seem to have a LOT of overlap and just different language to express the thing, but I think there's got to be open questions that we diverge on)

-- it's also possible that Smugbug 100% agrees with my take, but that those who follow me who are pro open memetics have a less nuanced take, and me telling Smugbug "no, I don't mean fully open like THAT" would
+- it's also possible that Smugbug 100% agrees with my take, but that those who follow me who are pro open memetics have a less nuanced take, and me telling Smugbug "no, I don't mean fully open like THAT" would fill in that gap/nuance